mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Linux-Unix - GPT (GUID Partition Table) Related Items.md

 	/dev/sdb: 1022 cylinders, 247 heads, 62 sectors/track

+Now let’s get a blocksize of the device like this:

+    sudo blockdev --getsz /dev/sdb

-Knowing that, let’s multiply the cylinders, heads and sectors using `bc` (basic calculator) to get a “seek” value that points to an area near the end of the device with an offset 1024 blocks:
+The value on this example is `15663104`.
+Knowing that, let’s to get a “seek” value that points to an area near the end of the device with an offset 1024 blocks:

-    echo 1022*247*62-1024 | bc
+    echo 15663104-1024 | bc

-The returned value would be `15649884`.
+The returned value would be `15662080`.
 Make note of that for the step after the this one.
 For this step let’s wipe the partition info from the beginning of the device to about 1024 blocks in:

     sudo dd if=/dev/zero of=/dev/sdb bs=1024 count=1